 - Does the dialogue read like a movie script or a high-school play script?

-Another good way is to think about your favourite book, the one that pulled you in the deepest and re-read it but in a more critical way.
+Another good way is to think about your favourite book, the one that pulled you into the deepest and re-read it but in a more critical way.

 Take care to watch for the chapters that slow the plot down.
 What was happening at that time?
 Why did the writer choose that moment to draw the pace back a little?